PRIME MINISTER HARRIS AMONG HUNDREDS AT FUNERAL SERVICE FOR SLAIN SISTERS

 With Jimmyliah being a member of the St. Kitts and Nevis Defence Force (SKNDF) at the time of her untimely death, the young mother was buried with military honours.

-In a show of solidarity with the family at this difficult time, the Government of St. Kitts and Nevis, through the Ministries of National Security and Gender Affairs, covered the costs associated with the burial arrangements for both sisters.
+In a show of solidarity with the family at this difficult time, the Government of St. Kitts and Nevis, through the Ministries of National Security and Gender Affairs, covered the costs associated with the burial arrangements for both sisters, including planning, caskets, burial clothing and headstones among others.

 Taking into account the psychological impact such an incident can have on individuals, the government also provided counselling support to the family members.